Financial strategy#

 Definitions#

 Revenue brought in through recurring service contracts.
-This is the only non-confirmed revenue that we project into the future in our financial modeling.
+This is the primary non-confirmed revenue that we project into the future in our financial modeling.

 The amount of disposable funds that we have in our CS&S accounts.
 This does not include expected revenue or expenses.
 We calculate this at the end of each month from CS&S’s accounting reports.

 monthly recurring revenue - monthly costs.
 This is the amount by which our cash-on-hand changes each month.
-We do not include most grants in our budget revenue projections, as these are treated as one-off opportunities to grow our runway.
+See our budget projections for how we project future revenue using HubSpot deal data.- Runway

 Cycles of capacity growth#